vmmc2/ReactJS-Studies/Section-006-ReactEssentialsDeepDive/001 - React Essentials : Deep Dive.md

   * In React, adding a new state to store kind of the same information (just with a little bit of extra data) is typically something that you, as a developer, want to avoid.
   * This guideline is not always easy to follow.
 Moreover, it requires practice and also that you, as a developer, think about how your project is growing and how you want to scale it.
   * Sometimes, to follow this guideline, you need to use the __lifting the state up__ strategy that was previously seen.

+  ## Deriving State From Props
+  * __In React, you should manage as little state as needed and you should try to derive as much information and values as possible from that state.__